betenner/D2R-Offline/readme.md

 That's about it!

+*NOTE: For those who want to add (or remove) patches, open the `patches.txt` and start modifying them.*

+## Advanced Usage

-After v2.0.5, using `D2ROffline.exe -FixLocalSave` in the command line to patch your character or the legacy d2 character to enter the single-player game.
+Using `D2ROffline.exe -FixLocalSave` in the command line to patch your character or the legacy d2 character to enter the single-player game.
 The saved location will be `C:\Users\<Username>\Saved Games\Diablo II Resurrected Tech Alpha`.

-*NOTE: For those who want to add (or remove) patches, open the `patches.txt` and start modifying them.*

 ## Custom Patches